Moving to Boston, MA? This comprehensive moving guide will help ease your planning process!

-If you're relocating or moving to Boston and will be looking for an apartment, then you've come to the right place.
-This "tips + advice" moving guide offers some insights on planning and executing your move and will direct you to some other helpful resources that can assist as well.
+If you're relocating or moving to Boston and are looking for an apartment, then you've come to the right place.
+This "tips + advice" moving guide offers some insights on planning and executing your move — and offers some other helpful resources that can assist as well.
 I hope it helps!

 - What is the cost of living in Boston?